Beauty Hacks for Hair

-- If you have thin, fine hair that tends to be oily, add conditioner to the ends only, then rinse it well.
+- If you have fine hair that tends to be oily, add conditioner to the ends only, then rinse well.
 Once your hair is dry, add an alcohol-based mousse for volume.

-- Fine hair that's dry and fly-away needs conditioner that will nourish your hair without weighing it down.
+- Fine hair that's dry needs a conditioner that will nourish your hair without weighing it down.
 Products with soy protein or kelp will work better than heavy oil-based conditioners.

-- If your hair is thick and tends to get oily, use a lightweight oil-free conditioner.
+- For coarse hair that tends to get oily, use a lightweight oil-free conditioner.
 Gel will tame your hair without adding too much volume.
-Dry shampoo applied to the roots can also prevent your tresses from looking oily between shampoos.
+Dry shampoo can be applied to the roots to prevent scalp from looking oily.

-- Thick, dry hair needs special treatment, and oil-based conditioners are fine here.
-After you dry your hair, add a bit of argan oil to the ends only.
+- Coarse, dry hair needs a special treatment and oil-based conditioners.
+After you dry your hair, apply argan oil to the ends only.
 Put a few drops in your palm and rub both hands together, then stroke the ends of your hair.